Alyssa Parten, MS, CSCS

 Parten, AL. The performance-based mindset.
 Recovery Redefined.
 Birmingham, AL (June 2022).

-Parten, AL., Herron, RL.
+Parten, AL. & Herron, RL.
 Utilization of different periodization models during off-season strength and conditioning programs.
 Alabama State Association for Health, Physical Education, Recreation, and Dance Spring Meeting (ASAHPERD).
 Gulf Shores, AL (November 2020).

 Parten, AL. Start once, stay forever: the process of achieving and sustaining a healthy and active lifestyle.
 Greystone Golf and Country Club, Birmingham, AL. (March 2020).

-University Level Oral Presentations
+University Level Oral & Poster Presentations

 Parten, AL. Resistance training programming.
 University of North Alabama, HPE 175.
-Florence, AL (guest lecture, Spring & Fall 2022)
+Florence, AL. (Guest lecture, Spring 2022, Fall 2022).

 Parten, AL. Developing a conjugate method program.
-University of Alabama Birmingham, Birmingham, AL. (guest lecture, March 2020).
+University of Alabama Birmingham, Birmingham, AL. (Guest lecture, March 2020).

 Parten, AL. Balancing school and health.
-University of Alabama Birmingham, Birmingham, AL. (guest lecture, February 2020).
+University of Alabama Birmingham, Birmingham, AL. (Guest lecture, February 2020).

 Professional Organization Poster Presentations